 The participants go from house to house throughout the village, entertaining the occupants with their antics, and everyone in town joins in the fun.

-Usually a longer than usual ceremony with singing and oftentimes candlelight, the ceremony starts late and ends between 11 p.m. and midnight, whereupon many visit each other at home and eat, drink, and make merry, starting their Christmas Day celebrations a little early.
+A longer than usual ceremony with singing by candlelight, the ceremony starts late and ends between 11 p.m. and midnight, whereupon many visit each other at home and eat, drink, and make merry, starting their Christmas Day celebrations early.

 The bloodstock industry is in its infancy in Belize, but the Christmas Races draw great crowds of spectators who really get into the Belizean groove.